top of page

 • Doppler monitoring

-• Additional antenatal checks
+• Additional antenatal appointments

 • Adjustments to your pregnancy care plan